-If you thinks one or a couple of these factors may have place, your paint is likely to dry slower.
-There is nothing wrong about it, just try to avoid it next time if you want quicker results.
+If you think one or a couple of these factors may have a place, your paint is likely to dry slower.
+There is nothing wrong with it, just try to avoid it next time if you want quicker results.

 I hope all your paintings dry as fast as you need!

 General guidelines of how to make acrylic dry faster: